nasa/prog_models/sphinx_config/dev_guide.rst

 * The package itself is stored in the src directory.
 * This is a research tool, so when making a design decision between operational efficiency and usability, generally choose the more usable option
 * When supplied by or to the user, values with names (e.g., inputs, states, outputs, event_states, event occurance, etc.) should be supplied as dictionaries (or dict-like objects) where they can be referred to by name.
-* Utils, Visualize, and metrics subpackages shall be independent (i.e., not have any dependencies with the wider package or other subpackages)
+* subpackages shall be independent (i.e., not have any dependencies with the wider package or other subpackages) when possible
 * Whenever possible Models, UncertainData types, State Estimators, and Predictors should be interchangable with any other class of the same type (e.g., any model should be interchangable with any other model)
 * Demonstrate common use cases as an example.
+* Python code should comply with `PEP 8: Python Style Guide <https://peps.python.org/pep-0008/>`__, where appropriate
+  * See also: `Writing Clean and Pythonic Code (JPL) <https://trs.jpl.nasa.gov/bitstream/handle/2014/51618/CL%2319-5039.pdf?sequence=1>`__
+* Code should be complient with the recommendations of `LGTM <lgtm.com>`__, whenever appropriate
 * Every feature should be demonstrated in an example
   * The most commonly used features should be demonstrated in the tutorial
 * Except in the most extreme cases, maintain backwards compatibility for the convenience of existing users